 The Free Application for Federal Student Aid (FAFSA)

-The Free Application for Federal Student Aid is a form that is completed every year by prospective and current college students to determine the amount of federal student loans, grants, or work-study funds they may be able to receive.
-Once a student applies to college, they can begin this application process as early as October.
-Consider these 5 tips from your Student Success Specialist when completing your FAFSA.
+The FAFSA is a form that is completed every year by prospective and current college students to determine the amount of federal student loans, grants, or work-study funds they may be able to receive.
+You can begin this application process as early as October for the following fall start up.

 2. Know Your Deadlines